PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 startctui
 ```

+### PPPL VPN

+The approach described above does not work the PPPL Pulse Secure VPN.
+You will be required to Duo authenticate each time you use `ssh` or `scp`.

 # II.
 Multiplexing Approach (VPN free)

 > Multiplexing involves the simultaneous transmission of several messages along a single channel of communication.